DavideZanolini/SDN_Traffic_Monitoring_for_DoS_attacks/ml_model_training/README.md

 This folder of the project includes scripts for training a Random Forest classifier to predict network traffic patterns.
 The guide below explains how to set up and use a virtual environment to run `train_random_forest.py`.
 In order to use the script, you need to create the CSV files that contain the training and testing sets.
 To do so, place the pcap files that you created in `../data/captures`.
 Then follow the steps below:

+# Why Random Forest?

+We chose a Random Forest classifier because it is an ensemble learning method that combines multiple decision trees to improve classification accuracy and reduce overfitting.
+Random Forest is robust to noise, works well with imbalanced datasets, and is efficient for network traffic classification.
+However, given that network traffic is inherently sequential, we are also exploring deep learning models, such as Recurrent Neural Networks (RNNs), for future iterations.

+# Dataset

+The training process follows the structure of the UNSW-NB15 dataset, a benchmark dataset used for network intrusion detection.
+This dataset provides a mix of normal and malicious traffic, making it suitable for training a classifier to distinguish between benign and attack patterns.

+# Lableling process

+The parameters used for training were:

+- id: Unique identifier for each packet, used to track individual packet instances in the dataset.

+- dur: Duration of the flow to which the packet belongs, providing temporal context for network activity.

+- spkts: Number of packets sent by the source, used to analyze traffic volume and potential anomalies.

+- sttl: Source Time-to-Live (TTL), which helps detect suspiciously short-lived connections.

+- swin: Source window size, providing insights into TCP congestion control and potential malicious behavior.

+- vstcpb: Initial sequence number of the source TCP segment, used to track TCP session characteristics.

+- dtcpb: Initial sequence number of the destination TCP segment, helping detect irregularities in session establishment.

+- pps: Packets per second, a critical feature for identifying high-rate traffic anomalies.

+- ttl_ratio: Ratio between source and destination TTL, used to detect TTL manipulation in attacks.

+- tcp_diff: Difference between TCP sequence numbers, indicating variations in packet sequencing.

+- swin_interaction: Interaction level of source window size, helping understand adaptive flow behavior.

+Additionally, we successfully generated malicious packets that closely resembled normal traffic, ensuring better training and improved model performance.

 ## 1. Create a Virtual Environment

 First, create a virtual environment in your project directory.
 Open a terminal and navigate to your project directory, then run: